-Do You Need Help with Mapping Your Company’s 3D Printing Needs?
+Do You Need Help with Identifying Your Company’s 3D Printing Needs?

-Would you like to find out, if your company can benefit from implementation of 3D technology, and how, but you are not familiar with the topic at all or only a little bit?
-Contact us and we come an help you to map the needs.
-We help you to recognize the potential targets in your company and with the estimates of productiveness between outsourced service, investments to your own printing equipment and the combination of both.
+Would you like to find out, if your company can benefit from the implementation of 3D technology, and how?
+Contact us and we come to and help you to map the needs.
+We help you to recognize the potential use cases in your company as well as assist you with the estimates of productiveness between outsourced service, investments to your own printing equipment and the combination of both.

-We offer also 3D printing training to your employees.
+We can take care of the 3D printing training to your employees, too, if needed.

 We run our bioprinting business with a new auxiliary business name, Brinter.
-Also, our upcoming bioprinters are branded Brinter™.
+Also, our upcoming bioprinters are branded as Brinter®.
 Read more about bioprinting and our bioprinters on Brinter’s website.

 Bioprinting is a joint effort between several branches of science.
 That’s why we are an active participant in several research projects related to bioprinting, which are briefly introduced below.

 The project looks into the utilization of 3D printing in brain research and analyses markets for understanding both, business and technology needs.
 The project ended in 2018 and the participants were University of Eastern Finland, UPM Oyj, Misvik Biology and many others.

 Food printing project by Business Finland